commonprefix/art-of-blockchain/docs/prerequisites/basic-servers-knowledge.md

 Then there's the application layer, which might include APIs, backend services, and databases that complement your on-chain logic.
 Consider a DeFi application - while the core trading logic lives in smart contracts, you typically need off-chain services to handle things like price feeds, transaction monitoring, and user notifications.
 These services need proper deployment pipelines, scaling strategies, and failure recovery mechanisms.

-Last but not least, the security of these components is particularly important considering we’re dealing with decentralized networks where a couple of server breaches can cost millions.&#x20;
+Last but not least, the security of these components is particularly important considering we're dealing with decentralized networks where a couple of server breaches can cost millions.

 Becoming proficient in server administration and linux-based machines is something that comes with years of experience.
 Having said that to get started we recommend

 * Learn all the basic linux concepts and commands.
-If you’re not already familiar you should read the   [Linux Journey](https://linuxjourney.com/)&#x20;
+If you're not already familiar you should read the   [Linux Journey](https://linuxjourney.com/)
 * Setting up a secure server is a must-have knowledge.
 We suggest reading and understanding [this document](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server).
-There are going to probably be a lot of words that you don’t understand and it’s okay.
+There are going to probably be a lot of words that you don't understand and it's okay.
 Take it step by step, search the internet and make sure that you understand the basic concepts.
 Alternatively you can read the more concise [VPS Hardening Post](https://krystal.io/blog/post/securing-and-hardening-your-vps) from [krystal.io](https://krystal.io).
 * Deploy and secure a minimal production web setup using the following components:
   * Provision an Ubuntu Virtual Private Server from a cloud provider.
 We suggest [Vultr](https://www.vultr.com/) or [Hetzner](https://www.hetzner.com/).
   * Apply security hardening measures including firewall rules, SSH configuration, user permissions and system updates using the documents above.